adam-rumpf/Computational-Probability-and-Statistics/docs/25-Linear-Regression-Case-Study.md

 ## 7.861402
 ```

-We thus predict a value of 7.86 for the `pf_score`.
+We thus predict a value of 7.86 for the average `pf_score`.

 The observed value is 8.628272.